 Medical Malpractice Background

 Medical malpractice is based on the principle of professional guarantee.
-Everyone, including the facility, involved in treating an individual is obligated to render services at a reasonable standard.
+Everyone, including the facility involved in treating an individual, is obligated to render services at a reasonable standard.
 If that individual is harmed or suffers because of erroneous or careless judgment, negligence is present and action may be taken.

 Breach of duty is the second element of medical malpractice.
 Every patient has an affirmative right to a legally established standard of care.
 Duty obligates all medical professionals to that standard, which is judged by the level of competency and professionalism of peer professionals in the same or similar circumstances.
+This means that specialists are held to the standard of specialists in their field.
+It also means that if a registered nurse opts to perform duties normally performed by a specialist, he or she will be judged by the standard of the role that they acted in.

 Standard of care is based upon the locality rule, which judges skill, care, and competency by location.
 At one time, the education, equipment, and facilities available to medical professionals greatly varied throughout the country.
 The law sought to protect medical professionals by holding them to a standard that was reasonable within their area.
 Nowadays, as medical care is becoming more uniform, the locality rule includes an examination of state development.

-LegalInfo™ State Medical Malpractice Information:
+Legal•Info State Medical Malpractice Information

 Find legal information and lawyers that specialize in Medical Malpractice by state: